Basic Approach

 The Company intends to continue with initiatives for improving the effectiveness of the Board of Directors.

-Policies Related to Information Disclosure
+Information Disclosure Policy

 Pursuant to the NAGASE Group Code of Conduct for Risk Management & Compliance, we engage in ongoing communications with society and our stakeholders through timely disclosure of truly important information over appropriate channels.
 We are mindful that all corporate activities remain within the bounds of socially accepted norms.